 One of our most popular free eight week courses, Art of Friendship is a fun and interesting way to learn how to develop new friendships and improve relationships at work, in school, and as we go about our daily lives. […]Continue readingArt of Friendship

 Applied Suicide Intervention Skills Training (ASIST) Tune-Up is a half-day refresher course developed by LivingWorks Education for participants who have completed ASIST. […]Continue readingASIST Tune-Up

 Applied Suicide Intervention Skills Training (ASIST) is a two-day intensive, interactive and practice-dominated course designed to help caregivers recognize and review risk, and intervene to prevent the immediate risk of suicide.
 It is by far the most widely used, acclaimed and researched suicide intervention training workshop in the world. […]Continue readingASIST: Applied Suicide Intervention Skills Training

-What is Caregiver Connections Caregiver Connections is for anyone who is supporting a loved one with a mental health concern, illness or addiction.
+What is Caregiver Connections Caregiver Connections is a free drop-in group for anyone who is supporting a loved one with a mental health concern, illness or addiction.
 Formal diagnosis by a doctor is not required for caregivers to attend.
-Caregivers aren’t just parents and Caregiver Connections is for anyone who is actively involved in the care of someone with […]Continue readingCaregiver Connections: Drop-in Family Support
+Caregivers aren’t just parents and Caregiver Connections is for anyone who is actively involved in the […]Continue readingCaregiver Connections: Drop-in Family Support

 Assistance for Personal Decision Making The Assistance for Personal Decision Making program helps families and individuals examine substitute decision making options for vulnerable adults.
 This includes personal directives, supported decision making, co-decision making, or guardianship.
 We provide assistance to complete the complex and required documents.
 Call CMHA at 403-342-2266 for an appointment with our Decision Making […]Continue readingDecision Making Assistance